Programming-TRIGON/RobotCode2021/README.md

 This is TRIGON 5990 robot code for the 2021 FRC season: GAME CHANGERS.

-The code is written in Java and is based of WPILib Java control system.
+The code is written in Java and is based on WPILib's Java control system.

 ## Setup Instructions